-Sequential ids can enhance performance for database transactions for a variety of reasons.
-Ids should be suitable for use as high-performance database primary keys.
+Monotonically increasing IDs are suitable for use as high-performance database primary keys, because they can be binary searched.
 Pure pseudo-random variants don't meet this requirement.

 Client-visible ids often need to have sufficient random data that it becomes practically impossible to try to guess valid IDs based on an existing, known id.
 That makes simple sequential ids unusable in the context of client-side generated database keys.

 Most stronger forms of the UUID / GUID algorithms require access to OS services that are not available in browsers, meaning that they are impossible to implement as specified.